 Grade VII Life Skills

 Grade VII Life Skills is an interactive, trimester-long course designed to increase student knowledge and abilities in skills necessary for everyday living as a healthy adolescent.
 Each student builds personal and social competency skills through individual and group activities as well as guided class discussions.
-Topics addressed include body image, understanding self and others, nutrition, friendships, Internet safety, communication skills, media literacy, and substance use prevention.
+Topics addressed include body image, understanding self and others, friendships, Internet safety, communication skills, media literacy, bullying, and human sexuality.
 The course is taught by Wendy Sunderlin, school counselor, and is graded pass/fail.

 The Christopher O’Neil Peer Education Program

 The Peer Education Program is a health education program founded in 1992 by Tom and Pam O’Neil after the death of their 17-year-old son, Christopher, in a car accident involving a teenage drunk driver.
 The program is supported in 11 independent schools in the Baltimore region.
-SPSG has approximately 22 peer educators, who receive training at a faculty-led retreat early in the school year.
-They are then prepared to enter the classrooms (about seven times during the year) and teach lessons about communication skills, body image, friendship making, and decision making.
-In addition to the middle-school students, some peer educators are seniors who work with the Grade IX Health Class.
+SPSG has 25 peer educators, who receive training at a faculty-led retreat early in the school year.
+They are then prepared to enter the Grade VI classrooms (about seven times during the year) and teach lessons about communication skills, body image, friendship making, responsible use of the internet and cell phones, and decision making.
+Peer Educators meet with Grade VIII to discuss exams and transition to the Upper School.
+In addition to the middle-school students, some peer educators are seniors who work with the Grade IX PLUS classes to discuss challenges that arise in upper school and how to effectively make life decisions.

 Preparing for Life in the Upper School (PLUS)

 Preparing for Life in the Upper School, or PLUS, is a semester-long course that combines health topics and life skills, and is taught by our school counselor.
 PLUS topics and interactive discussions allow students to build knowledge and skills in order to become confident and empowered upper-school students at SPSG.
-The curriculum focuses on specific content areas such as conflict resolution, healthy relationships, assertiveness, leadership, body image, goal setting, decision-making, and identity development.
+The curriculum focuses on specific content areas such as conflict resolution, healthy relationships, self-esteem, teen anxiety/depression, body image, stress management, substance use prevention, college planning, and identity development.

 Counseling and Health Support Services